chevereto/v4-docs/application/reference/security.md

 ✅ Public IDs are **always encoded** to avoid any attempt of content enumeration attack.

-While the actual data is stored in database rows indexed with integer ids, Chevereto handles these on public as encoded identifiers.
+While the data is stored in database rows indexed with integer ids, Chevereto handles these on public as encoded identifiers.
 Similar to how YouTube encode their video IDs.
-This is made to avoid enumeration of content based on incremental identifiers (retrieve N content by just doing `+1` on the identifier).
+This is made to avoid enumeration of content based on incremental identifiers (retrieve N content by doing `+1` on the identifier).

 ### Encoding and decoding IDs